St Gabriels Campsite on the Golden Cap Estate

 How to book

-Sounds good?
+Sound good?
 Booking is essential as pitches are very limited due to the sensitive nature of the site.
-For further information or to make a booking please contact the West Dorset office on 01297 489481 or by email.
+Visit the campsite webpage for further information and to make a booking.